ronehe/SQL-to-CSV-converter/README.md

 script project, creating folder with csv files containg tables for excel  from sql file.

-**NOTE**: please make sure to create a folder named "csvFiles" in the same directory before running !!!!!!!!!!!!!
+**NOTE**: please make sure to delete "csvFiles" folder in the same directory before running a second time or renaming in line 33 the  name of a new wanted folder..

 # Data Structures: